yariker/MvvmMicro/README.md

 ## Goals
 - No third party dependencies, such as `CommonServiceLocator` or `System.Windows.Interactivity`.
 - Avoid [feature kreep](https://en.wikipedia.org/wiki/Feature_creep) – only core MVVM types and services are included, such as `RelayCommand`, `ObservableObject` and a simple `IMessenger`.
-- Maintain clean, high quality code base.
+- Maintain clean and high quality code base.

 ## Supported platforms
 - .NET Framework 4.5 (WPF)